Coder-Blue/argon-note/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+Before modifying my project, you should take a look into [Convex Docs](https://docs.convex.dev/home) and Edgestore to set up the database, [Google AI Studio](https://aistudio.google.com/) to make the AI function works, and make a proper `.env.local` for the project.

 To learn more about Next.js, take a look at the following resources: